Wolfson Postgraduate Scholarships in the Humanities

 How to Apply

-If you have already made an application for Arts and Humanities Research Council funding through the Midlands4Cities consortium, or for another College of Arts and Law scholarship, your application will automatically be considered for the Wolfson Scholarship, if eligible, without you having to make additional applications.
-Please note, other schemes are available that have alternative processes and require a separate application.
-This includes Economic and Social Research Council funding.
+All eligible Arts and Humanities Research Council funding applications and Economic and Social Research Council funding will be considered for the Wolfson Scholarship.
+Please note, other schemes are available that have alternative processes and may require a separate application.